 The director of the U.S. Missile Defense Agency (MDA), Army Lt.
 Gen. Patrick O’Reilly, says the agency is rethinking its targets acquisition strategy to attain economies of scale and cut the per-unit cost of target missiles used in flight tests.
 To date, missile defense tests rely on targets that use motors and components from the Navy’s Polaris and Trident missiles, which are decades old and, thus, less reliable.
 A delay or problem with targets can act as a pacing item for flight-tests, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "MDA Eyes Reduced Cost For Flight-test Targets".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "MDA Eyes Reduced Cost For Flight-test Targets".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.